★ Spaces are limited — Reserve your spot for the Historic 2026 Sierra Leone Homecoming Tour

 What vaccinations are required?+

-A Yellow Fever vaccination card is mandatory for entry into Sierra Leone.
-Additional recommended vaccinations include Hepatitis A & B, Typhoid, and Malaria prophylaxis.
-Always consult your travel health provider well in advance.
+A Yellow Fever vaccination card is mandatory for entry into Sierra Leone — it is checked at Lungi Airport.
+Additional recommended vaccinations include Hepatitis A & B, Typhoid, Tetanus-diphtheria, MMR, Meningococcal, and Polio booster.
+Always consult your travel health provider 6-8 weeks in advance to allow time for multi-dose courses.

 What is the weather like in November?+